Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 12. Keep your breasts clean and dry

-Some complications happen not because of a latch or clogged ducts, but because of the physical surface of the breast.
-For instance, complications like thrush happen because of fungus, or cracked sores are worsened when they rub on your clothes.
+Some complications happen not because of a latch or clogged ducts like mastitis, but because of the physical surface of the breast.
+For instance, complications like thrush happen because of fungus infections, or cracked sores are worsened when they rub on your clothes.

 One simple way to keep your breasts clean and dry is to air dry them as much as possible.
 This might feel awkward, as you’ll be walking around your home with your breasts exposed.
 But allowing them to air dry helps avoid further contact and constriction from your clothes.

-You’ll also want to make sure you’re switching up your nursing bras, tops, and pads.
+You’ll also want to make sure you’re switching up your nursing bras, tops, and pads, especially with frequent leaking.
 Wash and launder your clothes to avoid bacteria and fungus from growing on them.

 13. Change nursing positions often